Coffs Harbour City

 Local workers - Qualifications - All industries

-In Coffs Harbour City, the female workforce has a lower proportion with tertiary qualifications compared to New South Wales.
+In Coffs Harbour City, the female workforce has a lower proportion with University qualifications compared to New South Wales.

 Qualification levels help to evaluate the economic opportunities and socio-economic status of local workers in a particular industry.